 While social media is part of so many daily lives, it’s tough to keep up with all the improvements and changes in policy and features.
 There is one change you need to make that has nothing to do with who sees your profile, but this option impacts who sees your personal information like your username and password.
-You need to make sure your socializing is encrypted.
+Make sure your socializing is encrypted.
 The settings to check to protect your your Facebook and Twitter accounts from hackers.

 Creating a secure connection on Facebook

 Go into Account Settings on the right hand side of your Facebook page under Account.
 Once you’re into Account Settings, click on Account Security.
 Make sure secure browsing has a check mark next to it.
 This will allow you to browse securely.
 You’ll notice the change at the top of your browser in the address bar.
 It should say https.
 The s stands for secure.

 Facebook says it may take longer for a site to load when you’re using a secure connection because the information is encrypted.
 Plus, some third party applications do not support https.
 Facebook is working to resolve those issues.

 Creating a secure connection on Twitter

 Go to the top right of your Twitter page, and click on the menu under your name.
 Click on settings.
 Scroll to the bottom of settings and you’ll see a box next to “Always use HTTPS.”
 Make sure it’s checked so you can begin browsing securely.